SermetPekin/pdfsp/README.md

 # Extract all tables from all PDF files in the current folder and save them to the current folder
 pdfsp . .

-# Extract and COMBINE big tables (spanning multiple pages) into single files, saved to the current folder
+# Extract and COMBINE large tables (spanning multiple pages) into single files, saved to the current folder
 pdfsp . . --combine

+# Extract and COMBINE tables, skipping the first row of each table (e.g., header rows)
-pdfsp . --combine --skiprows=1
+pdfsp . . --combine --skiprows=1

 # Extract all tables from PDF files in 'someFolder' and save them to 'SomeOutFolder'
 pdfsp someFolder SomeOutFolder